NWChemEx/.github/docs/source/testing/unit.rst

 tests.
 Testing of functions (as well as Plugin modules) should minimally ensure that all return routes and errors are checked.
 Tests for classes should do the same for all member functions, while additionally testing that the state of all instances is consistent at construction and after modifications.
+Generally, the unit tests should be able to run quickly, and use simplified data with the minimum level of complexity need to ensure completeness in the testing.

 The C++ unit tests use the `Catch2 framework <https://github.com/catchorg/Catch2>`_, while python tests use the `unittest framework <https://docs.python.org/3/library/unittest.html>`_.